 I love the beach, and everything in this town revolves around one giant white sand beach with turquoise blue water that stretches until infinity and a reef system so close to the land, you can swim to it.
 There are so many turtles, fish, and stingrays, it’s too much to handle.
-When I was there in 2007, I woke up everyday, swam with turtles, relaxed on the beach, and worked on my tan.
+When I was there in 2007, I woke up every day, swam with turtles, relaxed on the beach, and worked on my tan.
 At night, the setting sun would light up the sky in fiery tones of red and orange while I cooled off with cold beer and good friends.

 Life in Coral Bay is perfection, and my time there went way too fast.
-I could have stayed for weeks, and I longed to go back and visit because a quiet beach town is all I want in life.
-When Tourism Australia invited me to Australia last month, I declined their offer at first.
+I could have stayed for weeks, and I longed to go back and visit, because a quiet beach town is all I want in life.
+When Tourism Australia invited me to Australia last month, I declined the offer at first.
 After all, I just went to Australia at the beginning of the year.
 But when they told me I could go back to Coral Bay, I jumped at the chance.

 Whatever Coral Bay looked like now, I planned on doing more this visit than just sitting on the beach.
 To begin with, it was off to explore the outback that surrounds Coral Bay.
-While I was in the countryside, kangaroos jumped all around, eagles and other birds flew in the air, and there was wildlife everywhere.
+While I was in the countryside, kangaroos jumped all around, eagles and other birds flew above, and there was wildlife everywhere.

 Then we went down to the beach and spotted parrotfish jumping in the shallows and reef sharks circling for food.
 Snorkeling and swimming around the reef for a second time, I realized this is the best reef in Australia.
 The Great Barrier Reef gets all the attention, but the Ningaloo Reef is much better.
 There’s brighter coral and more wildlife, including whale sharks, turtles, and dolphins.
 It hasn’t been spoiled by overdevelopment or overfishing.
 While the Great Barrier Reef looks amazing from the air, it’s what we see underwater that matters, and I see far more underwater action here than I do on the Great Barrier Reef.

 These creatures were huge!
 It was amazing to swim with them and watch them glide effortlessly through the water.
 I never realized how big these creatures were.
 In my mind, they were as big as a person.
 In real life, they’re as big as three!

-While part of me wants you to go there, and part of me wants it all to myself.
+While part of me wants you to go there, part of me wants it all to myself.
 Paradises are all eventually lost, but I want to hold onto mine just a bit longer.
 If you make it there, you’ll see what I mean.
 You’ll want to tell others, but you won’t really want to tell others.
-Then again, maybe you’ll find the sign pointing your way here has suddenly disappeared and then I can keep my version of heaven just a bit longer.
+Then again, maybe you’ll find the sign pointing your way here has suddenly disappeared, and then I can keep my version of heaven just a bit longer.

 For more information on Australia, visit my guide to Australia travel.

-Editor’s Note: While I paid for my trip to Coral Bay in 2007, this trip was paid for by Tourism Australia.
+Note: While I paid for my trip to Coral Bay in 2007, this trip was paid for by Tourism Australia.